COBRA Act Notice

 - The termination of your employment (for reasons other than gross misconduct on your part).

-If you are the spouse or domestic partner of an employee covered by one of PCC’s group health plans, you have the right to choose continuation coverage for yourself if you would otherwise lose coverage for any of the following qualifying events:
+If you are the spouse or domestic partner of an employee covered by one of PCC’s group health plans, you have the right to choose continuation coverage for yourself if you would otherwise lose coverage for any of the following qualified status change:

 - The death of your spouse or domestic partner;